- Latest Updates

 - Log In

 Kohlrabi is not so common in the UK and its alien-like appearance can leave even the most seasoned veg scheme member stumped as to what to do with it.
-But don’t be scared.
-They're much like a carrot in many ways and once you’ve peeled it, it’s very easy to work with.
+But don’t let that put you off.
+They're much like a carrot in many ways and once you’ve peeled it, kohlrabi is very easy to work with.
+If a recipe calls for radish, carrot or turnip, you can use that kohlrabi instead!

 In German, ‘kohl’ means cabbage and ‘rabi’ is turnip, and that sums up its flavour rather well.
-The flavour is similar to the stem part of broccoli - kind of sweet, a little bit peppery, a little bit cabbagey.
+The taste is similar to the stem part of broccoli - kind of sweet, a little bit peppery, a little bit cabbagey.
 The texture is crunchy and juicy.
 It’s delicious raw but can also be baked, fried or steamed.

 You’ll need to remove the leaves and stems and peel it first as the skin is very tough.
 The leaves can also be eaten - treat them as you would spinach or kale.